wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 According to the source code comments, the last boolean flag affects whether clean eviction is needed.

-Method `getInitCoherenceEvent()` is implemented in derived classes of the cache controller, and what it does is to just create a `class MemEventInitCoherence` object, and initializes it by passing construction arguments.
+Method `getInitCoherenceEvent()` is implemented in derived classes of the cache controller, and what it does is to just create a `class MemEventInitCoherence` object, and initializes it by passing construction arguments (we do not discuss how each controller class selects their own arguments).
 `processInitCoherenceEvent()`, on the contrary, is implemented in the base class, and it takes two arguments.
 The first argument, `event`, is the event object received from the link, and the second argument, `source`, indicates whether the message is sent by the controller above or below (`true` for above, and `false` for below).
 Note that the naming is a little bit confusing.
 My best guess is that the method was originally designed for the scenario where `linkUp_` and `linkDown_` are identical, in which case the argument just indicates whether the message is sent by the controller itself from one of the two links and received by the other.

+Method `processInitCoherenceEvent()` sets the current controller's data members and booleans flags, according to the received message.
+Message sent from the above will cause an update on the local `sendWritebackAck_` flag, and if the message is from a CPU, then the name of the CPU will also be added into data member `cpus`.
+Messages from the below will cause updates on `lastLevel_` (if the below component is not a memory, then `lastLevel_` will be `false`), `silentEvictClean_` (if the below component uses a bitmap to track block sharers, then even clean evictions should generate an event to the lower level), `writebackCleanBlocks_` (if the lower level is not inclusive, then clean blocks need to be written back explicitly), and `recvWritebackAck_` (if lower level will send ACK for write backs, then this one will also expect to receive it).

 ### The Coherence Controller Base Class